 Step 1.
 Start with a Question

-Questions are a simple way to showcase our interest in the other person, in return they’ll be inclined to take an interest in us.
+Questions are a simple way to showcase our interest in the other person and the best way to break the ice, in return they’ll be inclined to take an interest in us.
 We want to pick questions that lead others to positive emotions, and we aren’t looking for negative responses.

 Remember, the quote by Carl Buehner,“They may forget what you said, but they will never forget how you made them feel.

 By keeping it light and positive, people will associate you with this emotion, and be more inclined to connect.